 There are plenty of great developmental editors on the market.
 But they require pretty hefty investments.
 I've seen figures from as low as $1000 up to $14,000.

 That's what gave me the idea for this site.
-To create a variety of tools at different price points that you can use on your own.
+To create a variety of tools at different price points that you can use on your own time.

 You'll find some fun freebies to get you started.
 You'll also find intensive editing workbooks and eCourse at higher prices.
 This allows you to download only the pieces of the editing process you need instead of investing in a personal editor for mega bucks.